-It is appreciated that of these schemes not put forward for the programme that LNP's may be aware of further relevant issues in support of interventions in these locations and may wish to put them forward far implementation this financial year as part of their own funding programme.
+It is appreciated that of these schemes, LNP's may be aware of further relevant issues in support of interventions in these locations and may wish to put them forward far implementation this financial year as part of their own funding programme.
 Ways in which capacity can be increased to carry out these works are currently being investigated.
 Clearly any works of this nature would need to be both feasible, achievable and comply with all legal and planning requirements.